The Newfoundland and Labrador Teachers’ Association By-Laws

 (5) Unemployed Teachers – A teacher who is unemployed may become an Associate Member of the Association:

-(a) If s/he resigned: for the balance of the school year in which s/he became unemployed and for the next school year if s/he is actively seeking employment as a teacher.
+(a) Teachers who have resigned: for the balance of the school year in which a teacher became unemployed and for the next school year if the teacher is actively seeking employment as a teacher.

-(b) If s/he was laid off or terminated: for the remainder of that school year plus two school years following, if s/he is actively seeking employment as a teacher.
+(b) Teachers who have been laid off or terminated: for the remainder of that school year plus two school years following, if the teacher is actively seeking employment as a teacher.

 (1) General – Associate Members in this category may attend and speak at meetings of the Association, but not at meetings or portions of meetings relative to collective bargaining.
 They shall not be entitled to hold office in the Association, nor vote, nor be members of the Executive.